 - Reserve red for errors.
 By convention, in interactive computer systems, the color red connotes alert, danger, problem, error, etc. Using red for any other information on a computer display invites misinterpretation.
 For websites that use red as their dominant color, such as with one of our clients, we use another color for errors, mark them with error symbols or use stronger methods (pop-ups, sounds, blinks).

+Thanks to Web design services in Brighton by MadeSimpleMediaNot, these practices are being talked about and implemented.
 Not only should our websites be powered by our designers’ outstanding skills, but they should accommodate the science of how we process what we see as well.
 Are there any websites you know of that employ any of these tactics?
 Or know of any tactics not listed here?
 Tell us about them in the comments!